 Also on this date, Mr. Edison sent a letter to Mr. Netter reiterating Mr. Edison's request to interview the Dolphin nominees.
 Mr. Netter responded by letter of April 15, 2003 that Dolphin was not proposing candidates for cherry picking by the board.
 Mr. Netter stated that Dolphin did not have confidence that any single candidate selected by the board, regardless of qualification, would be able to achieve the necessary reforms.
 Rather, Mr. Netter said, Dolphin was hoping to elect a slate of highly qualified directors, with complementary skills, background and expertise, who were committed to Dolphin's platform of business, transactional and governance reforms.
+In the letter, Dolphin also stated that the election of Dolphin's proposed slate of directors would empower shareholders to effect a change in control of the board in 2004 if necessary, and that if the Company were interested in "pursuing true governance reforms with the participation of our independent director slate, [Dolphin] will be pleased to introduce all of our nominees to you and provide whatever additional demonstration you may reasonably require of their quality and integrity."

-On April 17, 2003, the Company publicly announced the selection of three additional directors, the retirement of director Bruce Hallett and the expansion of the board to nine directors.
+On April 17, 2003, the Company publicly announced the selection of three additional directors, the retirement of another director, Bruce Hallett, and the expansion of the board to nine directors.
 Mr. Edison wrote to Mr. Netter on April 18, 2003 expressing regret that his committee had not had the opportunity to interview the Dolphin candidates and informing Mr. Netter of the appointment of the board directors and the expansion of the board announced the previous day.

 On April 23, 2003, Dolphin sent a "stop, look and listen" letter to shareholders, informing them of Dolphin's intention to solicit their proxies for the election of the Dolphin slate and requesting that they not return any proxy card furnished to them by the Company.
-In the letter, Dolphin noted particularly that, notwithstanding the three recently appointed directors, the incumbent directors constituted a supermajority of the board, occupying six of the nine positions.
+In the letter, Dolphin noted particularly that, notwithstanding the three recently appointed directors, the incumbent directors constituted a supermajority of the now expanded board of nine, occupying six of the nine positions.